kata-containers/packaging/kata-deploy/README.md

       runtimeClassName: kata-qemu
 ```

-The following YAML snippet shows how to specify a workload should use Kata with Firecracker:
+The following YAML snippet shows how to specify a runtime class with use Kata for Firecracker:

 ```yaml
 spec: